Section 5.5 Power Series

 Since \(\frac{|(n+1)!x^{n+1}|}{|n!x^n|} = (n+1)|x| \to +\infty\) for any fixed \(x \neq 0\text{,}\) the power series is divergent.

-The following is the key result about convergence of power series
+More generally, we have the following key statement about convergence of power series:

 Theorem 5.56.